Oxbridge Admissions Statistics Explained: Teacher’s Guide

 The first place to look for admissions data is the official Oxford and Cambridge websites.
 Each university publishes various reports each year covering admissions statistics, exam results and much more, so you will have a good chance of finding what you need there.

-Their admissions reports in particular are very details, breaking down the data in numerous ways to display the statistics based on subject, school types, sex and much more.
+Their admissions reports in particular are very detailed, breaking down the data in numerous ways to display the statistics based on subject, school types, sex and much more.
 These reports are worth reading and are perfect for referencing if you have any relevant questions.
 Check them out below:

 University Department Websites